abbarcenasj/DockerHub_PersonalizedGreeting/README.md

-# Containerized Python script deployed on DockerHub
+## Customized Docker container that deploys a simple Python script

 The following project deploys a simple Python script from a customized Docker container.
 The resulting image is pushed to DockerHub and can be pulled down and run on a cloud platform shell: AWS Cloud9 or Google Cloud Shell.
 CircleCI is setup for continous integration.